Code-Institute-Submissions/S-Lowes-Code-Institute-MS2/README.md

 - First Time Visitor
     - When I visit this site I want to understand how I can interact with the website.
-    - I would want to attempt the test/quiz in a category of my choice.
+    - I would want to attempt the quiz in a category of my choice.
 - Returning Visitor
     - As a returning visitor I may simply be looking to improve my score or try a new category.
     - I may also want to share my interest in the site via social media.
 - Frequent User
-    - As a frequent user I would be consistently be looking to improve my score in the quiz.
+    - As a frequent user I would consistently be looking to improve my score.
     - I may also be interested in the developent of the game.

 ### Design

-- Color Scheme
+- Colour Scheme
-    - This will likely be dictated by my creative elements that I find.
-So with that in mind I chose a background color that would blend with the central image I use.
-Any buttons and text I try to use colors from the console in the image so that we have a constistent theme.
+    - This will likely be dictated by the creative elements that I find.
+So with that in mind I chose a background color that would blend with the central image.
+Any buttons and text I will try to use colors from the image so that we have a constistent theme.
 - Typography
     - I used Yusei Magic for the header and Oswald elsewhere.
 - Imagery
     - I found a selection of emoji expressions that I thought would work well at different moments during a playthrough (correct/incorrect etc.).
-These emojis happened to be of an alien so I decided to theme my website design around space.
+These emojis happened to be of an alien so I decided to theme my website around space.

 - Wireframes
     - I created wireframes for the basic ideas I had and then added more details as I went along.
 I also made a flowchart to help me envision the steps taken during a playthrough of the quiz.